Canine reproduction: Gestation and litters

+During gestation, many physiological changes are similar to other mammals like humans.
+This results in similar shifts in nutrients in the blood of dogs, especially affecting glucose, fatty acids (like DHA) and amino acid (like BCAA) levels.

 A rule of thumb is that a mammal will produce half as many offspring as the number of teats on the mother.
 This rule is altered in domesticated animals since larger litters are often favoured for economic reasons and in dogs, particularly, the great range of sizes and shapes plays a role in how many healthy puppies a female can carry.
 A female dog usually has 10 teats, though this does not mean she can necessarily provide sufficient nutrition for 10 puppies in one litter.

 An average litter consists of about five to six puppies, though this number may vary widely based on the breed of dog.
 Size of the breed is correlated with litter size.
 Miniature and small breeds average three to four puppies in each litter, with a maximum litter size of about 5–8.
 Large and giant breeds average 7 puppies per litter but can have a maximum litter size of about 15.
 In one study, the Rhodesian Ridgeback had the highest average litter size with 8.9 pups per litter while the Pomeranian and Toy Poodle had the lowest with 2.4 pups per litter.

 The number of puppies also varies with the mother's age.
 In smaller breeds, both young and old age are associated with smaller litter size.
 In larger breeds, only old age is associated with smaller litter size.
 Use of artificial insemination is also associated with smaller litter size, with frozen semen having a stronger effect than fresh semen.

-The largest litter size to date was set by a Neapolitan Mastiff in Manea, England on November 29, 2004; the litter was 24 puppies.
+The largest litter size to date was set by a Neapolitan Mastiff in Manea, England, on November 29, 2004; the litter was 24 puppies.

 Some breeds have been developed to emphasize certain physical traits beyond the point at which they can safely bear litters on their own.